 As soon as the desired Host has been created in the Hosts settings panel and all entered data (Host, User Name, Password, etc.) has been confirmed as functional, a Share can be selected for the target system.
-Shares are File Folders located on the target system.
+Shares are file folder which is located on the target system.

 To select a Share in the target system, proceed as follows:

 - Select the previously created Host in the Hosts panel.

 - Click on +New in the footer of the Shares panel.